 I remember the first time I went on birth control.
-It was freshman year of college, and my hormonal acne was off the charts.
+It was my freshman year of college, and my hormonal acne was off the charts.
 I wanted to blame my new surroundings and diet of Easy Mac and beer (I mean, apple juice), but my dermatologist pinpointed my out-of-whack hormones and prescribed the pill to handle my situation.
-I was scared to take a pill every day for the next… however long was necessary, but essentially decided to venture down the monthly pill-pack journey for the sake of a smooth complexion.
+I was scared to take a pill every day for the next… however, long was necessary but essentially decided to venture down the monthly pill-pack journey for the sake of a smooth complexion.

-First thing's first, aside from pregnancy, there is no immediate risk with stopping hormonal birth control right away (phew).
-According to Jessica A. Shepherd, MD, director of minimally invasive gynecology at the University of Illinois and SweetSpot Labs expert, "Although there may be changes seen after stopping the pill, there is no danger in stopping immediately from a birth control regimen and no need to taper off the doses."
+I decided to put aside my WebMD mentality and consulted two gynecologists who shed light on the common bodily changes you may encounter post-pill, which differ from woman to woman.
+First things first, aside from pregnancy, there is no immediate risk of stopping hormonal birth control right away (phew).
+According to Jessica A. Shepherd, M.D., "Although there may be changes seen after stopping the pill, there is no danger in stopping immediately from a birth control regimen and no need to taper off the doses."

 In a similar vein, women's sex drive often increases once they quit the pill.
 Twogood explains that birth control pills suppress your libido, so coming off the pill will spike your testosterone levels again and likely relight the fire.

 Shepherd notes that your weight may increase after coming off the pill.
 This could be in relation to water retention (increased bloating—a PMS symptom) or hormone irregularity, but it isn't the norm for all women.
-In fact, some women may lose weight—it really depends on your body and should be considered on a case-by-case basis.
+In fact, some women might lose weight—it really depends on your body and should be considered on a case-by-case basis.